Do You Need Our Help?

 Sibling Support

-The majority of our ‘Accessible For All’ events are for the entire family but for the reasons below we have stated sibling only sessions too.
+The majority of our ‘Accessible For All’ events are for the entire family.
 We understand that being the sibling of a child with a disability can be difficult as they witness so much but feel unable to share their feelings.
 Gemma (of Paddy’s purpose) is now working on a 1:1 basis with the siblings of the children we support to help them better understand what is going on around them and allow them to ask any question in a calm, supportive and safe environment.

 For more information contact: Gemma@thedcf.org